Azure-Samples/MachineLearningSamples-BigData/Docs/scenario-big-data.md

 [//]: # (Please note this section will be included in the Readme file on GitHub repo.)
 The prerequisites to run this example are as follows:

-1. Make sure that you have properly installed Azure ML Workbench by following the [installation guide](https://github.com/Azure/ViennaDocs/blob/master/Documentation/Installation.md).
+1. Make sure that you have properly installed Azure Machine Learning (ML) Workbench by following the  [installation guide](https://github.com/Azure/ViennaDocs/blob/master/Documentation/Installation.md).
-[//]: (For operationalization, it is best if you have Docker engine installed and running locally.
-If not, you can use the cluster option.
-Notice that running an (ACS) Azure Container Service can be expensive.)
-1. This tutorial assumes that you are running Azure ML Workbench on Windows 10 with Docker engine locally installed.
+2. This tutorial assumes that you are running Azure ML Workbench on Windows 10 with Docker engine locally installed.
 If you are using macOS, the instruction is largely the same.
-1. A Data Science Virtual Machine for Linux (Ubuntu)] (https://azuremarketplace.microsoft.com/en-us/marketplace/apps/microsoft-ads.linux-data-science-vm-ubuntu) with at least 32-GB memory.
+3. A Data Science Virtual Machine (DSVM) for Linux (Ubuntu). (https://azuremarketplace.microsoft.com/en-us/marketplace/apps/microsoft-ads.linux-data-science-vm-ubuntu).
+You can provision a Ubuntu DSVM following the instructions [here](https://docs.microsoft.com/en-us/azure/machine-learning/machine-learning-data-science-provision-vm).
+We recommend using a virtual machine with at least 8 cores and 32-GB of memory.
+You need the DSVM IP address, user name and password to try out this example.
-1. A HDInisght Spark Cluster with HDP version 3.6 and Spark version 2.1.1.
+4. A HDInisght Spark Cluster with HDP version 3.6 and Spark version 2.1.1.
 Visit [Create an Apache Spark cluster in Azure HDInsight] (https://docs.microsoft.com/en-us/azure/hdinsight/hdinsight-apache-spark-jupyter-spark-sql) for details of how to create HDInsight clusters.
-We suggest using a three-worker cluster with each worker having 16 cores and 112-GB memory.
+We suggest using a three-worker cluster with each worker having 16 cores and 112-GB of memory.
+You need the cluster name, SSH user name and password to try out this example.
 1. An Azure Storage account.
+You can find instructions for creating storage account [here](https://docs.microsoft.com/en-us/azure/storage/common/storage-create-storage-account).
 Also create two Blob containers with name "`fullmodel`" and "`onemonthmodel`" in this storage account.
 The storage account is used to save intermediate compute results and machine learning models.
+You need the storage account and access key to try out this example.

-The Data Science Virtual Machine (DSVM)  and the HDInsight cluster created in the pre-requisite list are the compute targets.
+The Ubuntu DSVM and the HDInsight cluster created in the pre-requisite list are compute targets.
 Compute targets are the compute resource in the context of AML Workbench, which might be different from the computer where Azure ML Workbench runs.

 ## Introduction
 [//]: # (Please note this section will be included in the Readme file on GitHub repo.)

 [//]: # (A brief description on what your tutorial is about, what users expect to get out of your tutorial, what Vienna capabilities your tutorial will highlight.)

 This tutorial illustrates how data scientists can use Azure ML Workbench to develop solutions that requires use of big data.
-We show how a user by using Azure ML Workbench can follow a happy path of starting from a fraction of a large dataset, iterating through the data preparation, feature engineering and machine learning, and then eventually extending the process to the entire large dataset.
+We show how a user by using Azure ML Workbench can follow a happy path of starting from a fraction of a large dataset, iterating through data preparation, feature engineering and machine learning, and then eventually extending the process to the entire large dataset.

 Along the way, we show the following key capabilities of Azure ML Workbench:
 <ul>
-    <li>Easy switching between Compute Targets:</li>We show how the user can set up different compute targets and use them in your experimentation.
-In this tutorial, we use a Linux DSVM and a HDInsight cluster as the compute targets.
+    <li>Easy switching between compute targets:</li>We show how the user can set up different compute targets and use them in  experimentation.
+In this tutorial, we use a Ubuntu DSVM and a HDInsight cluster as the compute targets.
 We also show the user how to configure the compute targets depending on the availability of resources.
-In particular, after scaling out your cluster (that is, including more worker nodes in your cluster), how you can use the resources through Azure ML Workbench to speed up your experiment.
+In particular, after scaling out the Spark cluster (that is, including more worker nodes in the Spark cluster), how the user can use the resources through Azure ML Workbench to speed up experiment runs.
-    <li>Run History Tracking: </li> We show the user how Azure ML Workbench can be used as a way to track the performance of your model and other metrics of interests.
+    <li>Run History Tracking: </li> We show the user how Azure ML Workbench can be used as a way to track the performance of  machine learning models and other metrics of interests.
-    <li>Operationalization of the Machine Learning Model: </li> we show the user how to use the build-in tools within Azure ML Workbench to deploy the machine learning model as web service on Azure Container Service, and how to use the web service to get mini-batch predictions through REST API Calls.
+    <li>Operationalization of the Machine Learning Model: </li> we show the user how to use the build-in tools within Azure ML Workbench to deploy the trained machine learning model as web service on Azure Container Service (ACS), and how to use the web service to get mini-batch predictions through REST API Calls.
     <li> Azure ML Workbench's capability to support Terabytes data.
 </ul>